AlexNisulescu/CompanyAnalyzer/README.md

 ## Introduction

-This script was created from the need to simplify the way I analize financial data of companies.
+This script was created from the need to simplify the way I analyze the financial data of companies.

 ## Requirements